<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5133266&amp;fmt=gif">

 HVAC Control: The 2018 Illinois energy code brings more stringent requirements for automatic controls in heating, ventilation and air conditioning systems.
 While the changes are mostly for commercial buildings, there are also demanding control requirements for residential Group R-1 buildings with more than 50 guestrooms.

-illinois energy code
+Illinois energy code

 Variable Frequency Drives: In commercial buildings, speed control requirements are now more demanding for hydronic HVAC systems with at least 300,000 BTU/h of capacity.
 Previously, speed control was mandatory for pumps with at least 10 hp of capacity, but the threshold has been reduced to 2 hp.
 The requirement applies for pumps that operate continuously or with schedule-based controls.